-- The following list of Risk Factors is not exhaustive.
-VCC, its Operating Subsidiaries and its Portfolio Companies will face many risks not determinable at this time.
-A potential investor should consider reviewing the Risk Factors and other information contained in the Disclosure Statement and Plan with their professional investment and legal advisors.
+1. The following list of Risk Factors is not exhaustive.
+Aztoré and its Operating Subsidiaries and its Portfolio Companies will face many risks not determinable at this time.
+A potential investor should consider reviewing the Risk Factors and other information contained in the VT Plan Disclosure Statement and Reorganization Plan with their professional investment and legal advisors.

-- All Portfolio Company and Operating Subsidiary Securities or Debt held by VCC are very likely to be highly speculative.
+2. All Portfolio Company and Operating Subsidiary Securities or Debt held by Aztoré are very likely to be highly speculative.
 All securities held by VCC are very likely to be highly speculative, and investment therein involve a high degree of risk.

-- Risks related to the operation of VCC and its Operating Subsidiaries.
+B. Risks related to the operation of Aztoré and its Portfolio Companies.
 These risks will likely also apply to any Portfolio Companies.

-- Development stage companies.
-There may be no meaningful operating history to evaluate the prospects of any Investment Security.
+1. Development stage companies.
+There may be no meaningful operating history to evaluate the prospects of any of our investments.
 The historical Visitalk business had a limited operating history and had only been a software developer for a little more than two years before filing bankruptcy.
 The technology concept related to its Operating Subsidiaries is new and unproven.
 We expect to commence our first larger scale marketing efforts of the VT Directory technology if we have adequate capital in the relevant Operating Subsidiaries.
-Our Predecessor, Visitalk, had incurred huge operating losses and had negative cash flow since its incorporation in late 1998.
+Our Predecessor, Visitalk, had incurred substantial operating losses (approximately $50,000,000 to $60,000,000) and had negative cash flow since its incorporation in late 1998.
 Future losses from our activities should be anticipated.

 Each of our operations will be subject to all of the risks inherent in the establishment of a new business enterprise, particularly ones that are dependent on the ever-changing high technology industry.
 The likelihood of our success must be considered in light of the problems, expenses, difficulties, complications and delays frequently encountered in connection with establishing a new business, including uncertainty as to service capabilities, market acceptance, marketing methods, expenses and competition.
 We may not be successful in our proposed new business activities.